cewing/training.python_sql/source/presentations/sqlite3.rst

 --------------

-We'll come back to the utility method.
-First, let's load up some data.
-In your interpreter, type:
+Let's load up some data.
+Fire up your interpreter and type:

 .. code-block:: python
     :class: small